-1. Attendance

-All classes throughout the summer semester will be held online, through MS Teams, according to the schedule.
-Seminar attendance is compulsory.
-The maximum number of absences is 2.
-In case that a student misses more than 2 seminar sessions, they will be awarded an FX-fail for the course, irrespective of their exam/presentation/paper results.
-Failing to attend the WEEK 1 introductory session is ALSO COUNTED AS AN ABSENCE.
+- 1. Attendance: Attendance is compulsory in both online and in-person classes.
+Each student is allowed 2 absences at most.
+Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
 Not logging into an online class is COUNTED AS AN ABSENCE.
-Students must be on time for class.

-2. Active participation, completed homework assignments (15 points)

-Students are required to do their best with respect to active participation in seminar sessions.
+More than two missed seminars will result in failing the course, irrespective of exam or essay results.
+Students must be on time for class. - 2.
+Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
-Active participation will amount to 15% of the final mark.

-3. Bi-weekly Assignments (40 points)

-After each topic, students are required to submit a short paper of 250-500 words.
-Each student will hand in a total of 4 such papers.
-Paper topics and deadlines will be announced during the seminars.
-Papers must conform to the guidelines of academic writing and must NOT be plagiarised.
+Throughout the semester, students will be awarded points for actively participating in class discussions.
+Each student can earn up to 3 active participation points per seminar session. - 3.
+In-class essay (40 points): After each topic, students are required to write a short essay of 200-300 words.
+Each student will hand in a total of 4 such essays.
+Essay topics will be announced during the seminars.
+Essays will be handwritten in class.
+They must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of the paper may be produced by AI text generators.
+Using material produced by AI text generators will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised seminar papers.
-The assignments will amount to 40% of the final mark.
+Students will NOT be given the option of rewriting plagiarised papers. - 4.
+Credit Test (40 points): Students will sit a written credit test in Week 13 (YEAR 3 students will sit the test in Week 11).

-4. Credit Test (45 points)

-Students will sit an online credit test in WEEK 13.
-The credit test will be held via the Moodle elearning platform.
-Detailed instructions on how to log into Moodle will be provided during the introductory seminar.
-The test will amount to 45% of the final mark.
 There are NO RETAKES.
-If you are unable to attend the online credit test for valid reasons (e.g., medical emergency), contact the teacher as soon as possible, or in advance if possible.

-To pass the course, the SUM of all points (active participation + assignments + credit test) must be no less than 65 points.
+If you are unable to attend the credit test for valid reasons (e.g. medical emergency), contact the teacher as soon as possible, or in advance if possible.
+To pass the course, the SUM of all points (active participation + essays + credit test) must be no less than 65 points.

-EXTERNAL STUDENTS:

-1. Active Participation (20 points)

-Students are required to do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
-Active participation will amount to 20% of the final mark.

-2..
-Seminar Papers (20 points each = total of 80 points)

-External students are required to submit four short papers of 750-1000 words.
-The deadline for submitting the first two papers is Sunday, April 11, 2021.
-The deadline for submitting the last two papers is Sunday, May 16, 2021.
-Paper topics and deadlines will be announced during the first seminar.
-Papers must conform to the guidelines of academic writing and must NOT be plagiarised.
-Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised seminar papers.
-The four seminar papers will amount to 80% of the final mark.

-To pass the course, the SUM of all points (active participation + seminar papers) must be no less than 65 points.

-C78-85